Dummy’s Guide to Altcoins - What is an Altcoin?

 Tron is a decentralized content distribution platform that directly connects content creators with consumers and removes the middleman.
 It wants to solve the problem of distributing and tracking content and usage of that content in the creative industry.
 It has come under criticism about pump and dump schemes in the past but is backed by many large and well-known investors.

-Now that you know what altcoins are, test your skills at building your ultimate crypto portfolio.
+Now that you know what altcoins are, test your skills at building your ultimate crypto portfolio in our crypto trading simulator.
 Guess which ones will gain the most in our weekly trading competitions and win free cryptocurrency!